 The Complaint alleges discriminatory intent or purpose as a motivation inferred from the defendants conduct.
-Such are deemed true for both the defendants facial Rule 12(b)(1) and Rule 12(b)(6) motions, and that's all that is needed, since it is too early to determine whether the defendants' conduct is free from a discriminatory intent or purpose.
+Such are deemed true for the defendants' facial Rule 12(b)(1) and Rule 12(b)(6) motions, supra p.
+3, since it is too early to determine whether the defendants' conduct is free from a discriminatory intent or purpose.
 See De La Cruz, 582 F.2d at 59.
 Columbia asserts, however, that the Complaint's allegations of disparate treatment and ill will are "conclusory."
-(Col. Memo. pp. 20, 22).
+(Col. Memo. p.
+19).
 Columbia does not cite to which specific allegations are conclusory so that it can compare them with allegations that the courts have found conclusory.
 Columbia only makes the conclusory assertion that the allegations are conclusory.

 Columbia also tries to euphemize the prejudice behind the Women's Studies program and the lack of Men's Studies by contending that Women's Studies is the same as Black or other group programs.
 (Col. Memo. pp. 20-21).
-This case does not concern them, only the Women's
+This case does not concern them, only the Women's Studies program.

-Studies program.
 Sex discrimination may be shown by sex-based stereotyping, which in turn evinces a discriminatory intent.
 Back, 365 F.3d at 119-120.
 The Complaint alleges such stereotyping by the State, Columbia and USDOE.
-Whether stereotyping of different groups exist in other Columbia programs will have to await suits by others.
+(Compl.
+77-79, 81, 89, 91, 92, 106-25).
+Whether stereotyping of different groups exist in other Columbia programs is not an issue in this case.
 Besides, there's no comparison between the reasons for the Feminism propagated at Columbia and say "Contemporary Black History."
 When was the last time a feminist was lynched, shot dead on the front stoop of her home, or on the balcony of the motel she was staying in?
 For the past four centuries, the institutions of this nation have had their boot heels on the back of the necks of Blacks.
-Over that same period white females have received nothing but preferential treatment.
+Over that same period, white females have received nothing but preferential treatment.
 Try stumbling out of the Copacabana at three in the morning and hailing a cab if you happen to be black.
-Then watch the cabbies play bumper cars as a white female hails one.
+Then watch the cabbies play bumper cars as a white female hails one.14

-The State argues there is no New York "statute, regulation, or other source of law that imposes by its terms a discriminatory sex-based classification..."
-(State Memo. p 21).
-The Complaint at ¶ 36-40 specifically cites to the Regents Statewide Plans and major policy statements that use sex-based classification to allocate benefits unequally by promulgating Women's Studies programs to foster and advance Feminism in colleges and society.
+The State argues there is no New York "statute, regulation, or other source of law that imposes by its terms a discriminatory sex-based classification...."
+(N.Y.
+Memo. p 21).
+The Complaint at ¶¶ 36-40 specifically cites to the Regents Statewide Plans and major policy statements that use sex-based classification to allocate benefits unequally by promulgating practices to foster and advance Feminism in colleges and society.
 Since the Regents act as the legislature for colleges, and N.Y.
-Education as the Regents administrator, Moore v.
+Education as the Regents' administrator, Moore v.
 Bd.
 Regents University of New York, 44 N.Y.2d at 600, the Statewide Plans and policy statements are in effect laws, rules or regulations that cultivate misandry, which indicates a motivating factor of prejudice toward men.
 By inspecting and re-registering Columbia's Women Studies program, N.Y.
 Education continues to apply and enforce the Regents invidiously discriminatory policies, and HESC continues to provide financing, without both of which the program would not exist.